toolbuilder/await-for-it/README.md

 Here is a quick set of [examples](docs/examples.md)

+## Breaking Changes

+* `1.0.0` -
+  * `Queue` no longer throws `QueueFull` when the buffer reaches capacity.
+That's properly the buffer's job.
+  * `Queue` constructor no longer accepts a `Number` to specify buffer capacity.
+The constructor only accepts a buffer.
+  * `Queue` the default buffer is an empty `Array` although that is probably not what you want.
+  * `Queue` no longer provides a `capacity` property
+  * `RingBuffer` is no longer exported by `Await-For-It`.
+It is now [here](https://github.com/toolbuilder/ring-buffer).
+  * `Semaphore` and `Mutex` are no longer exported by `Await-For-It`.
+If you really need them they are [here](https://github.com/toolbuilder/semaphore).

 ## Alternatives

 `Await-For-It` is focused on solving common asynchronous patterns with asynchronous iterables.
 There are many other packages that solve common asynchronous patterns without async iterables.
 There are also a number of packages that provide async iterable support, but don't seem to fully support async concurrency patterns.

-There are lots of packages that support synchronous iterables, but doesn't help with concurrency.
-[Iterablefu](https://github.com/toolbuilder/iterablefu) is the synchronous version of `Await-For-It`.
+There are lots of packages that support synchronous iterables, but that doesn't help with concurrency.
+For example, [Iterablefu](https://github.com/toolbuilder/iterablefu) is the synchronous version of `Await-For-It`.

 There are popular `Observable` libraries.
 I worked with [RxJs](https://rxjs.dev/guide/observable) and [Kefir](https://kefirjs.github.io/kefir/) before writing `Await-For-It`.
 After working with both, I strongly prefer async generators and iterators to `Observables`.
 Here's why: